Xaxis/jquery.php/README.md

     * Like other jquery.php methods the value is not directly returned until you call `end` or `result` on the method.
 * `php.clear()`
-	* Clears the chain buffer which records all requests made as well as those requests returned values
+	* Clears the chain buffer that holds all requests made to a point
+    * If called directly before `repeat`, `repeat` will have no effect
 * `php.repeat()`
-	* Repeats all function requests made to the server
+	* Repeats all function requests made to a point to the server

 ### Returning Values to Variables
 In many situations we will not be working with the DOM at all.
 We'll simply want to return results from PHP and work with them directly in our JavaScript.
 There are a few different ways in which jquery.php returns data.

 * The `end` method returns data in raw form.
-That is it returns data outside of the array that jquery.php stores it in.
+That is it returns data outside of the array that jquery.php stores it in
-* The `data` property returns data within an array that jquery.php stores it in.
+* The `result` method returns data within the array that jquery.php stores it in
 * Both ways of retrieving data share one thing in common: you call them at the end of a request sequence.
-* Since jquery.php was designed to work with jQuery and the DOM it is usually prudent to set the `useCallback` property to `false` before sequences of code that work with returned values directly.
+* Since jquery.php was designed to work with jQuery and the DOM it is usually prudent to call `callback(false)` to avoid using any set callbacks.
+Either way values will be returned back to your code.
+However without setting the callback to false the DOM will still be interacted with if you have previously assigned any callbacks.

 ```javascript
 // We suspend our callback so the global callback is not used